 By telephone: Call toll free 1-866-732-8683.
 You will be prompted to provide your 15-digit control number printed on the Proxy Card or Notice.
 The telephone voting service is available until 5:00 p.m.
-(Eastern Time) on Thursday, June 10, 2021.
+(Eastern Time) on Tuesday, June 21, 2022.
 You may not appoint a person as proxyholder other than the Board nominated proxies named in the Proxy Card when voting by telephone.

 Via the Internet prior to the Meeting: Go to www.investorvote.com and follow the instructions on the website prior to 5:00 p.m.
-(Eastern Time) on Thursday, June 10, 2021.
-You may not appoint a person as proxyholder other than the Board nominated proxies named in the Proxy Card when voting via the Internet prior to the Meeting.
+(Eastern Time) on Tuesday, June 21, 2022

 By mail: If you requested a paper copy of these proxy materials, or if we elect to send you a paper Proxy Card, mark, sign and date your Proxy Card and return it using the enclosed return envelope to Computershare, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1.
 Computershare must receive your Proxy Card not later than 5:00 p.m.
-(Eastern Time) on Thursday, June 10, 2021 in order for your vote to be counted.
+(Eastern Time) on Tuesday, June 21, 2022 in order for your vote to be counted.
 If the Meeting is adjourned or postponed, Computershare must receive your Proxy Card at least 48 hours, excluding Saturdays, Sundays and applicable holidays, before the rescheduled Meeting.

-We provide Internet proxy voting to allow you to vote your common shares via the Internet by proxy prior to the Annual Meeting, and through the Internet via our virtual meeting platform during the Annual Meeting, with procedures designed to ensure the authenticity and correctness of your proxy vote instructions or your vote.
+We provide Internet proxy voting to allow you to vote your common shares via the Internet by proxy prior to the Meeting, and through the Internet via our virtual meeting platform during the Meeting, with procedures designed to ensure the authenticity and correctness of your proxy vote instructions or your vote.
 However, please be aware that you must bear any costs associated with your Internet access, such as usage charges from Internet access providers and telephone companies.